 Featured Media Management Jobs in Communications

 Marketing managers lead teams in media organizations to promote and position a brand or product that a company sells.
 The goal of a marketing manager is typically to raise brand awareness, promote a specific event or discover new ways that a company can attract customers to purchase a given product.

 Common Duties: Leading diverse teams, negotiating advertising contracts, developing pricing strategies, collaborating with clients, planning creative advertising campaigns

 Media Planning Manager

 Media planning managers work within media organizations or advertising agencies and manage the crafting of ad campaigns as well as explore the most effective avenues of marketing for a particular product or brand.
 Also known as brand planners or brand strategists, media planning managers typically work directly with clients to help them make important business decisions about their campaigns.

-Common Duties: Advise and report findings to clients, analyze effective advertising channels and strategies, explore the costs and benefits of a particular campaign
+Common Duties: Advising and reporting findings to clients, analyzing effective advertising channels and strategies, exploring the costs and benefits of a particular campaign

 Senior Magazine/News Editor: